SportPesa Racing Point principal Otmar Szafnauer believes the team now have the aero package to win points at every race.

 The team started well in their first season under the Racing Point name after Sergio Perez claimed points in three of the opening four races, but after a difficult period for both Perez and team-mate Lance Stroll, P4 for Stroll in Germany gave them their best result as a team.

-SportPesa Racing Point and their bonus code system have spoken of a legacy following Force India’s collapse which caused delays in upgrading the RP19, but now those hurdles are being cleared Szafnauer is confident that the aerodynamic package they have now should allow them to challenge for points at all remaining nine rounds.
+SportPesa Racing Point have spoken of a legacy following Force India’s collapse which caused delays in upgrading the RP19, but now those hurdles are being cleared Szafnauer is confident that the aerodynamic package they have now should allow them to challenge for points at all remaining nine rounds.

 “We come back from the summer break determined to build on the foundations we have laid in recent months,” Szafnauer said in the team’s Belgian GP preview.